Copycat (1995 film): Plot

-After another murder Helen realizes that the copycat killer has been following the list of serial killers in the same order that she presented them in her university lecture the night she was attacked.
-They realise he will emulate Jeffrey Dahmer next, but do not know where and when he will strike next.
+After another murder, Helen realizes that the copycat killer has been following the list of serial killers in the same order that she presented them in her university lecture the night she was attacked.
+They realise he will emulate Jeffrey Dahmer next but do not know where and when he will strike.

 After Andy is picked up by the killer in a club and killed in a manner reminiscent of Dahmer, a witness from the club identifies the killer as a man named Peter Foley, who was known to the police as he had been corresponding with Cullum.
 After a failed attempt to capture him at his house, M.J. reaches Helen's residence.
-M.J. discovers Peter has kidnapped Helen and left a video asking M.J. to guess where he has taken Helen.
+She discovers that Peter has kidnapped Helen and left a video asking M.J. to guess where he has taken Helen.
 M.J. returns to where Cullum previously attempted to kill her - the lecture hall restroom.
-Upon arriving, M.J. finds Helen bound, hanged, and gagged in the same manner Cullum previously did.
-Foley shoots M.J. in the chest, unaware she is protected by a bulletproof vest, and knocking her unconscious.
+Upon arriving, she finds Helen bound, hanged, and gagged in the same manner Cullum previously did.
+Foley shoots M.J. in the chest, unaware that she is protected by a bulletproof vest, and knocks her unconscious.

 As Foley prepares to kill M.J., Helen attempts to sabotage Foley's replicated crime scene by hanging herself.
 Foley panics and cuts Helen down, and the two struggle.
-Helen is able to escape to the building's roof as Foley corners her.
+Helen escapes to the building's roof as Foley corners her.
 However, just as Foley is about to kill Helen, M.J. appears and shoots him in the arm, giving Foley one last chance to surrender.
-When he pulls his gun on her, M.J. shoots him repeatedly, finally in the head and killing him.
-Some time later, Cullum writes to another serial killer, instructing him on how to kill Helen, and revealing that he had been aiding Foley all along.
+When he pulls his gun on her, M.J. shoots him repeatedly, killing him.
+Some time later, Cullum writes to another one of his followers, instructing him on how to kill Helen, and revealing that he had been aiding Foley all along.